 What courses can I take outside of ISE for my elective credits?

 Courses within the College of Engineering and ISE-related disciplines like Statistics, Applied Mathematics, and ISOM (Information Systems and Operations Management) are automatically approved as electives for Master’s students.
 Students wishing to take a course from a department not listed here should contact the ISE graduate advising team for approval prior to registering for the course.

 Can I take undergraduate courses and apply them towards my Master’s degree?

 The graduate school allows graduate students to apply up to 6 credits of undergraduate work towards a graduate degree, provided that these credits are at the 3000 level or above, and are taken outside the major department (you cannot count ISE undergraduate courses).

-Does the seminar course ESI 6918 apply to my 30 required credits (32 if doing thesis) for graduation?
+Does the seminar course ESI 6918 apply to my 31 required credits for graduation?

 Is there a limit on the number of ESI 6912 and EIN 6905 credits I can take?

 Yes, you are limited to no more than 8 credits of ESI 6912 and no more than 9 credits of EIN 6905.